Da Lat Vietnam - what to see and do in 2 or 3 days?

 - on Nov 25, 2019 By: BN

-This former climatic spa of the colonial era perched at an altitude of 1600 meters has retained a certain charm with its old colonial houses and its old-fashioned provincial town atmosphere.
+This former climatic spa of the colonial era perched at an altitude of 1600 metres has retained a certain charm with its old colonial houses and its old-fashioned provincial town atmosphere.
 Located on the Lang Biang Plateau in the Central Highlands region, the "city of eternal spring" has a pleasant climate and an exceptional natural surrounding with green mountains, pine forests, majestic lakes, meadows, flowering valleys and a lot of spectacular waterfalls.
-Here is an adventure of 2 or 3 days that will seduce as much the amateurs of nature as well as of culture.
+Here is an adventure of 2 or 3 days that will seduce as much the lovers of nature as well as of culture.

 Visit Da Lat in 2 days

 Wherever you have bee in Vietnam, you will immediately appreciate the pleasant climate of Da Lat.
 It is no surprise that under the leadership of Governor General of Indochina Paul Doumer, the Da Lat health resort was created in the early 20th century.
 Just like the French colonists, you will appreciate the freshness and the enchanting natural setting.
 Start your trip in Da Lat by exploring on foot, bike or by car, its exceptional colonial architectural heritage.
 Da Lat is one of the cities of Vietnam that has preserved most of its colonial heritage.
 While strolling through the city, you can admire old colonial villas that take the architectural styles of Normandy or the Basque Country in particular.
 The Da Lat station, a miniature replica of the Deauville station, is a perfect example.
 Other colonial architectural treasures are to be discovered such as the Pasteur Institute, the school Couvent des Oiseaux, the former French Yersin High School, the cathedral or the villa of Emperor Bao Dai.